papyri/site-docs/checklist.md

 = _The Florida Ostraka: Documents from the Roman Army in Upper Egypt_, ed.
 R.S.
 Bagnall.
 Durham, N.C.
 1976.
 (Greek, Roman and Byzantine Monographs 7).
 Nos.
 1—31.
 [GRBS]

 ### O.Frangé
 = _Les ostraca coptes de la TT 29.
 Autour du moine Frangé_, ed.
 A. Boud'hors and Ch.
 Heurtel.
-Brusells 2010. (Études d'archéologie thébaine 3).
+Brussels 2010. (Études d'archéologie thébaine 3).
 Nos.
 1-805.

 ### O.Heid.
 = _Die griechischen Ostraka der Heidelberger Papyrus-Sammlung_, ed.
 Ch.
 Armoni, J.M.S.
 Cowey and D. Hagedorn with notes by W. Habermann.
 Heidelberg 2005.
 (Veröffentlichungen aus der Heidelberger Papyrus-Sammlung N.F.
 11) Nos.
 1-525; nos.
 454-525 are descripta.
 There is Demotic in nos.
 2, 30 and 35.
 The ostraca published in P.Heid.
 III are all reedited in this volume.
 There is a concordance on pages 513-514.[CWV]